nd265/clustering/_sources/clustering.md

 :figwidth: 700px
 :name: elbow_plot

-A plot showing the total WSSD versus the number of clusters.
+A plot showing the total WSSD versus the number of clusters when K-means is run with 10 restarts.
 :::

 ## Exercises